sebastian-mutz/fsml/README.md

 ## <span style="color:#734f96">Development</span>

-FSML is an effort to rewrite, re-structure, clean-up, and enhance old Fortran code I've written for my research in the past 15 years, and to bundle and publish it as a well organised and well documented library.
+FSML is an effort to rewrite, re-structure, clean-up, and enhance old Fortran code I've written in the past 15 years, and to bundle and publish it as a well organised and well documented library.

 The published research below uses some of the to-be-reworked code and demonstrates some applications of the above-mentioned methods: